UniversalDependencies/docs/_pcm-overview/morphology.md

 ## Part-of-Speech Tags

-The list of [universal POS tags](../../u/pos/index.html) is a fixed list containing 17 tags.
-It is possible that some tags will not be used in some languages.
-However, the list cannot be extended to cover language-specific extensions.
+Naija uses the POS tags described in the [universal POS tags list](../../u/pos/index.html).
+This list cannot be extended to cover language-specific extensions.
 Instead, more fine-grained classification of words can be achieved via the use of [features](../../pcm/feat/index.html) (see below).
 Just one tag per word is expected, and it should not be empty (use the `X` tag instead of underscore if no other tag is appropriate).

-The POS tags of Naija are listed [here](../../pcm/pos/index.html).
+A description of each POS tag can be accessed through [this page](../../pcm/pos/index.html).

 ## Features

-Features are additional pieces of information about the word, its part of speech and morphosyntactic properties.
+[Features](../../pcm/feat/index.html) are additional pieces of information about the word, its part of speech and morphosyntactic properties.
 Every feature has the form `Name=Value` and every word can have any number of features, separated by the vertical bar, as in `Gender=Masc|Number=Sing`.

-The features of Naija are listed [here](../../pcm/feat/index.html).

 + There are two types of identifiers: